Hes-Siemelink/instacli/instacli-spec/core-concepts/Anatomy of Instacli files.md

 Print: Hello world
 ```

-Instacli files are a list of commands.
+Instacli files are a list of **commands**.
 In this case the file contains a single `Print` command.
-By convention, commands
+By convention,
-start with a capital letter.
+commands start with a capital letter.

 If we store it in a file `hello-world.cli`, we can run it with the following command: